supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/duplicate_objects/README.md

 ### Example.
 Duplicate `dog` class objects

 Select `dog` class in settings and run the app.

-All `dog` class objects will be duplicated.
+Each figure of class `dog` will be cloned.
+This will not create new image, so both source and resulting objects will belong to the same image.

 <table>
 <tr>